 Saravanaraj joined Watsi on August 9th, 2014.
 Seven years ago, Saravanaraj joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Saravanaraj's most recent donation traveled 8,700 miles to support Vedastus, a friendly two-year-old boy from Tanzania, for corrective surgery to allow him to walk again.
+Saravanaraj's most recent donation traveled 8,700 miles to support Helena, a friendly 14-year-old girl from Tanzania, to fund clubfoot treatment so she can begin walking.

 Vedastus is a two-year-old boy and the only child of his young parents.
 He's a friendly boy who is currently having a hard time walking because his legs bow outwards.
 Vedastus' mother works at a local food joint as a cook.
 Her income is not much, but enables her to support and care for her son.
 Vedastus' father is still in college studying, which leaves Vedastus' mother as the only parent with an income.
 Vedastus was diagnosed with fluorosis - genu varus, where his legs bowing outwards so that his knees do not touch.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result, Vedastus cannot walk well and he is in pain.
 Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Vedastus.
 The procedure is scheduled to take place on September 2nd.
 Treatment will hopefully restore Vedastus's mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
 Vedastus’s mother says "I am the only person working to be able to provide for our son.
 The father of my son is still studying and my income is not enough to care for Vedastus and afford his treatment cost.
 Please help us, he needs treatment for his leg because he is struggling to walk.”